Best 1099-K Reconciliation Tools for Shopify Sellers (2026)

 | CPA-friendly export | Yes — single PDF + CSV | Yes (via accounting system) | Yes (via accounting system) | Yes (via accounting system) |

-| Pricing tier for solo sellers | $9.99/mo | $17/mo | $25/mo | $19/mo |
+| Pricing tier for solo sellers | Free plan, then $9.99/mo | $17/mo | $25/mo | $19/mo |

 A2X is the right choice if you have a CPA running QuickBooks Online or Xero.
 The settlement-summary pattern is industry standard.
 Your CPA already knows how to read it, and A2X has decades of edge cases worked out around weird Shopify edge events (gift cards, partial refunds, tip handling, multi-currency).